Skip main navigation

 Rationale

-Developing an IPE including Comparable Services and Benefits
+Developing an IPE including Comparable Benefits

 When developing an IPE with a consumer, DVR staff and the consumer should determine what services are necessary and appropriate for the consumer to achieve their IPE goal.
 This should include services that DVR would provide directly (guidance and counseling, information and referral, etc.).
-Once the needed services are identified, the next step is to determine who is going to provide and fund those services, including if there are comparable benefits or services available to the consumer that would meet their need.
+Once the needed services are identified, the next step is to determine who is going to provide and fund those services, including if there are comparable benefits available to the consumer that would meet their need.

 Before providing DVR services to a consumer or members of a consumer's family, except for services exempt from comparable benefits, DVR staff must determine if comparable benefits or services are available to the consumer through agencies outside of DVR.
 These services may be available through federal, state, or local public agencies, health insurance, or employee benefits.
 DVR staff must also determine whether those benefits or services are available to the consumer at the time needed.